nachocaru/xaprb.com/content/blog/2008-08-13-how-to-emulate-the-typeof-function-in-mysql.md

 <pre>CREATE TEMPORARY TABLE typeof AS SELECT [expression] AS col;</pre>

-For example, let&#8217;s see what the type of CRC32 is.
+For example, let's see what the type of CRC32 is.

 <pre>mysql> CREATE TEMPORARY TABLE typeof AS SELECT CRC32('hello world') AS col;
 mysql> DESCRIBE typeof;